 Professor Gwynne Skinner directs the Human Rights and Immigration Clinic at Willamette, teaches the affiliated seminar, and teaches courses in Immigration, Refugee Law, and Human Rights.
-Prior to law teaching Willamette, Professor Skinner was a civil rights and international human rights attorney in Seattle, a civil litigator with the national law firm of Dorsey and Whitney LLP, and a federal and state prosecutor, initially with the U.S. Department of Justice Honors Program.
+Prior to teaching law at Willamette, Professor Skinner was a civil rights and international human rights attorney in Seattle, a civil litigator with the national law firm of Dorsey and Whitney LLP, and a federal and state prosecutor, initially with the U.S. Department of Justice Honors Program.
 She was also a visiting professor at Seattle University School of Law.

 Professor Skinner has several years' experience litigating human rights cases under the Alien Tort Statute and civil rights claims, as well as appellate practice in these areas.
 She and the Clinic have represented former Guantanamo Bay detainees seeking civil remedies for unlawful detention, victims of human rights atrocities before the European Court of Human Rights, unaccompanied minors seeking relief under U.S. immigration law, and numerous individuals seeking asylum in the United States.
 She and the Clinic have also worked on several human rights fact-finding reports, including on the conditions of immigrant detention and on human trafficking.
 In the Spring of 2015, the law school’s student-run Public Interest Law Project awarded Professor Skinner the Raising the Bar Award for promoting public interest law and addressing access to justice issues.

 Professor Skinner also serves as a U.S. expert for the International Corporate Accountability Roundtable (ICAR).
-She has the lead author on two reports: one on limited liability and parent corporations, and one on the Access to Judicial Remedy Project entitled The Third Pillar - Access to Judicial Remedies for Human Rights Violations by Transnational Business (with Prof. Olivier De Schutter and Prof. Robert McCorquodale), International Corporate Accountability Roundtable, found at: http://accountabilityroundtable.org/about/publications/.
+She has been the lead author on two reports: one on limited liability and parent corporations, and one on the Access to Judicial Remedy Project entitled The Third Pillar - Access to Judicial Remedies for Human Rights Violations by Transnational Business (with Prof. Olivier De Schutter and Prof. Robert McCorquodale), International Corporate Accountability Roundtable, found at: http://accountabilityroundtable.org/about/publications/.
 Professor Skinner is a member of the Oregon and Washington bars and is admitted to practice in the federal district courts of both states, as well as before the Ninth, Eighth, and Fourth Circuit Courts of Appeal and the U.S. Supreme Court.

 Professor Skinner’s scholarly research and writing primarily focuses on legal issues related to human and civil rights litigation, and in particular, barriers to legal remedies.SSRN Author Page